 Example Section

 Suppose the rate of disease in an unexposed population is 10/100 person-years.
 You hypothesize an exposure has a relative risk of 2.0.
-How many persons must you enroll assuming half are exposed and half are unexposed to detect this increased risk, with alpha of 0.05 and power of 90%?
+How many persons must you enroll assuming half are exposed and half are unexposed to detect this increased risk, with a one-sided alpha of 0.05 and power of 90%?

 Formula Section